Introduction to Email Functionality in Sugar

 Some critical CRM functions rely on integrating Sugar with an email system.
 This article is an introduction to the options available for sending and receiving mail in Sugar.

 If you are not familiar with your email system and advanced email concepts, you should enlist help from the email administrator in your IT department before configuring Sugar to integrate with your email system.

-Email messages can be sent through Sugar using an outgoing email account which can include the default user email account, personal email accounts, as well as shared email accounts (For Sugar 10.0.0 and higher).
+Email messages can be sent through Sugar using an outgoing email account which can include the default user email account, personal email accounts, as well as shared email accounts.
 In certain circumstances, the system email account may be available to use to send emails.

 For more information on outgoing email accounts, please refer to the Emails documentation in the Application Guide.
 The following sections provide an overview of each outgoing email account type.

 User Email Accounts